electric-cloud/ET/README.md

 1. Deploy RPM to Integration, Staging, and PRD enviroments

 ## Instructions
+1. Install unzip on flow server ```sudo apt-get -y install unzip```
-1. Create a git configuration and set it in build.groovy
+1. Create a git configuration and set it in build.groovy and package.groovy
 1. Import the DSL
 ```
 ./install.sh```